smartclean/smartclean.github.io/docs/realsense_hw_sec_flash_enc.md

       1. Secure Boot is a separate feature which can be used together with flash encryption to create an even more secure environment.

-For proof of implementation, contact us"
+For proof of implementation, contact us

 **Derived from:** [Documentation by Hardware provider: Espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/flash-encryption.html#introduction)